Authentic Italian/Neapolitan pizzas and toppings

 Marinara pizza

 Many people think that a Marinara is a seafood pizza but this is not the case!
+It is a delicious (and more healthy) pizza though so don’t dismiss it!

 Unfortunately, many restaurants have served a seafood pizza and incorrectly called it a Marinara.
 In fact, no traditional Neapolitan pizza contains seafood as toppings.